EkaterinShitik/Bioinformatics_starter_pack/README.md

 ## Program `fastq_tools.py`

-### A tool to work nucleotide fragments in FASTQ format
+### A tool to work with nucleotide fragments in FASTQ format

-Program `fastq_tools.py` select nucleotide fragments in FASTQ format according to three requirements that could be determined by User:
+Program `fastq_tools.py` selects nucleotide fragments in FASTQ format according to three requirements that could be determined by User:
 - *GC*-content.
 The calculation of *GC*-content is performed according to the [formula](https://en.wikipedia.org/wiki/GC-content#Determination).
 - *The* *length* of fragment sequences
 - *The* *quality* *score* of sequencing.
 The program uses phred+33 score and converts the quality values according to this [rule](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/QualityScoreEncoding_swBS.htm)

 ### Usage

-The programm is based on `select_fastq` function that takes the dictionary of nucleotide fragments in FASTQ format, the range of maximal and minimal bounds of GC-content, the range of maximal and minimal bounds of the length of fragments, the quality threshold.
+The program is based on `select_fastq` function that takes the dictionary of nucleotide fragments in FASTQ format, the range of maximal and minimal bounds of GC-content, the range of maximal and minimal bounds of the length of fragments and the quality threshold.
 All of the keyword arguments have their default meaning(see below).

 To start with the program run the following command: